 By now those of you used to reading this blog know that I love to play poker.
-I have written a few posts comparing poker and blogging, including one of my favorite posts from December called 5 Things Bloggers Can Learn From Poker.
+I’ve written a few posts over the years comparing poker and blogging, including this one, 5 Things Bloggers Can Learn From Poker.
 I’m kicking this one up a notch and I’m going to talk about winning poker tournaments.
 Did I win a poker tournament?
 Stay tuned as we go through these 5 keys.

 1. You have to prepare for the long haul.